Petras Leonas: Academic career

 He also began teaching law at the Higher Courses that evolved into the University of Lithuania by 1922.
 His first lecture in February 1920 was on the basics of law.
 In 1921–1925, he also taught at special courses for municipal officers.
-At the new university, Leonas became dean of the Law Faculty.
-He lectured on fundamentals of law, political economy, history of the philosophy of law, ethics.
+At the new university, Leonas became dean of the law faculty.
+He lectured on the fundamentals of law, political economy, history of the philosophy of law, ethics.
 He published several well received textbooks based on his lecture notes.
 In 1932, during the 10th anniversary celebrations, Leonas received an honorary PhD from the university.
 In 1933, the Ministry of Education rejected Leonas' request to extend his university tenure beyond the retirement age of 65.
-The university found a loophole – Leonas was elected as honorary professor and could continue to lecture albeit with no compensation.
+The university found a loophole – Leonas was elected as an honorary professor and could continue to lecture albeit with no compensation.
 He retired from teaching in 1934, but returned in fall 1936 with a new course on sociology.
 The 400-page textbook, published already after Leonas' death, systematically analyzed the principles of sociology and became a pioneering work on sociology in Lithuania.

 Leonas cared to support financially struggling students.
 In 1927, he initiated the Jonas Basanavičius Fund attached to the Council of Attorneys.
 The fund, about 28,000 litas, spent its earnings on scholarships to students.
 In 1931, from his personal funds, he established a 1,000 litas prize for student scientific work.
-Employees of the Law Faculty followed suit and established two prizes (500 litas each) for best paper.
+Employees of the law faculty followed suit and established two prizes (500 litas each) for best paper.
 Knowing his preferences, the university spent his retirement dinner funds on scholarships.
 Leonas died suddenly on 12 May 1938.
 Instead of buying flowers for his funeral, mourners were asked to donate the money to struggling students and victims of a large fire in Palanga.